adhupraba/go-discord/README.md

 - Update the `.env.client` and `.env.server` files with appropriate values.

-- Please generate unique keys for secret env variables at the time of running the application for better security.
-See [Generating Unique Secret Keys](#secret-keys) section.

-2. Connecting to local database and redis from the Docker containers
+2. Connecting to local database from the Docker containers

 > Note: Step 2 not needed if you are using a cloud hosted database/redis or a postgres/redis service in the compose file.

-- If you are using a local database and local redis server and want to connect to the application, some changes to the env are needed.
+- If you are using a local database and want to connect to the application, some changes to the env are needed.

 - Identify the `docker0` interface's ip address: